 Robusta is exactly what it says… robust!
 It has a stronger, harsher flavor, and the caffeine content to match.
 Whereas Arabica beans contain 0.8 – 1.4% caffeine, Robusta contains 1.7 – 4% caffeine.

 Robusta has a less variable flavor profile than Arabica.
-Arabica beans are so versatile in terms of flavor, but usually there are just a few words that Robusta can conjure up in terms of its spectrum… smokey, earthy, burnt, pungent, strong!
+Arabica beans are so versatile in terms of flavor, but usually there are just a few words that Robusta can conjure up in terms of its spectrum… smoky, earthy, burnt, pungent, strong!

 Much of the Robusta harvest probably goes to the production of instant coffee, which is likely why instant coffee has so much more caffeine usually then regular coffee.